Brian McCutcheon (ice hockey): Playing career

 McCutcheon played minor ice hockey in Toronto, and went to the 1962 Quebec International Pee-Wee Hockey Tournament with the Toronto Shopsy's youth team.
 He was recruited to play at Cornell under Ned Harkness.
 In his junior season McCutcheon led his team in goals while the Big Red compiled the first (and thus far only) undefeated national championship in NCAA history.
 After graduating in 1971 McCutcheon embarked on a professional career.
 Despite going undrafted, McCutcheon was signed by the Detroit Red Wings.
 After scoring only 7 points in 45 games across three leagues in 1971-72 McCutcheon settled down with the Virginia Wings in the mid-1970s, eventually receiving a call-up to the parent club.
 While McCutcheon was a capable minor league player he couldn't adjust to the NHL level, recording only 4 points in 37 games over three seasons with the Wings.
 He spent the entire 1977-78 season in the CHL before heading overseas to finish his playing career with EC Graz.

 Coaching career

 College

 A year after hanging up his skates McCutcheon reappeared behind the bench at Elmira, a Division III program.
 Over six seasons with the Soaring Eagles McCutcheon saw a good amount of success, posting 5 winning records, and an appearance in the 1986 tournament.
 In 1987 he returned to his alma mater taking over as head coach from Lou Reycroft, becoming the second player from the 1970 team to coach the Big Red (Dick Bertrand being the first).

 McCutcheon was tasked with rebuilding Cornell to its former glory after having declined over the previous ten years.
 The initial years were good, seeing the big Red post five consecutive winning seasons and making the tournament in 1991 but from 1992–93 on the team struggled and finished with three straight losing campaigns.
-Compounding matters, McCutcheon had become infamous for his antics and he was fired in 1995.